Case Study · Engineering Recipe

 Four AI pipelines, combined into the SEO AI Toolbox:

-1. Site Intelligence: captured the current state of the site as the source of truth.
+1. Site Intelligence: captures the current state of the site as the source of truth.
 Full HTML, screenshots, headings, links, sitemap, technical observations.

-2. Search Project: mapped the search opportunity, classified intent, and identified where this page could compete.
+2. Search Project: maps the search opportunity, classifies intent, and identifies where the page can compete.

-3. Content Marketer: produced the supporting articles under governance gates.
+3. Content Marketer: produces the supporting articles under governance gates.
 No invented facts, no AI-tell, every piece links a service page and a case study.

-SEO AI Toolbox pipeline: Site Intelligence → Search Project → Content Marketer → Social Publisher, with one-line outputs per stage.
-Social Publisher faded because it was not used for this page.
+SEO AI Toolbox pipeline: Site Intelligence to Search Project to Content Marketer to Social Publisher, with one-line outputs per stage.

 The toolbox is not for sale.
 The system is operated by one person and applied to your business pages through an AI App Development engagement, not licensed to anyone.

-The same engineering that ranks pages in Google also makes them citable in ChatGPT, Claude, Perplexity, and Gemini answers.
+The same engineering that earns search visibility also makes pages citable in ChatGPT, Claude, Perplexity, and Gemini answers.
 LLM answer engines reward the same structures: strong entity definitions, paragraph-level facts, FAQ schema, citable URLs, consistent identity across pages.

-The Cape Town page passes all of those checks.
-Citation tracking on this site began with this article.
-Observed citations will be logged over the coming months.
-Most "AI SEO" providers cannot speak to LLM ranking yet.
+A page built with this recipe passes all of those checks.
+Citation tracking on this site is part of the measurement loop.
+Observed citations are logged over the engagement window.
+Most "AI SEO" providers cannot speak to LLM visibility yet.
 The toolbox treats both surfaces as one engineering problem.

-Schema validator output for /software-developer-cape-town showing JSON-LD parsing cleanly with ProfessionalService, LocalBusiness, FAQPage and BreadcrumbList detected.
+Schema validator output showing JSON-LD parsing cleanly with the canonical local-business entity, FAQPage, and BreadcrumbList detected.

 Why this was buildable in the first place